thisolivier/justAnotherCodingAgent/codebase_aware_architecture_proposal.md

 Behaves like the project manager.

 - **Responsibility**: Turn the approved `planning_doc` into reviewable steps (ideally small, though sometimes large refactors are unavoidable).
 It should have a preference for keeping the code-base running without errors at each step (e.g. using modular code with abstract interfaces, or stubbing functions which will later be used which provide hardcoded values).
+It should use a RAG approach, looking up specific functions or entire files to confirm its initial plan, before giving a second pass (max three passes).
 - **Inputs**
   - `planning_docs` (from human inpur and strategy planner node)
 - **Outputs**